Martial law: Egypt

+In Egypt, states of emergency were in effect almost continuously from 1967 to 2021.
+A state of emergency gives military courts the power to try civilians and allows the government to detain for renewable 45-day periods and without court orders anyone deemed to be threatening state security.
+Public demonstrations are banned under the legislation.

-In Egypt, a State of Emergency has been in effect almost continuously since 1967.
-Following the assassination of President Anwar el-Sadat in 1981, a state of emergency was declared.
-Egypt has been under state of emergency ever since with few short exceptions.
-Parliament had renewed emergency laws every three years since they were imposed.
+During Hosni Mubarak's presidency, parliament had renewed emergency laws every three years since they were imposed.
 The legislation was extended in 2003 and were due to expire at the end of May 2006; plans were in place to replace it with new anti-terrorism laws.
-But after the Dahab bombings in April of that year, state of emergency was renewed for another two years.
+After the Dahab bombings in April of that year, it was renewed for another two years.
 In May 2008 there was a further extension to June 2010.
 In May 2010, the state of emergency was further extended, albeit with a promise from the government to be applied only to 'Terrorism and Drugs' suspects.

-A State of Emergency gives military courts the power to try civilians and allows the government to detain for renewable 45-day periods and without court orders anyone deemed to be threatening state security.
-Public demonstrations are banned under the legislation.
-On 10 February 2011, the ex-president of Egypt, Hosni Mubarak, promised the deletion of the relevant constitutional article that gives legitimacy to State of Emergency in an attempt to please the mass number of protesters that demanded him to resign.
-On 11 February 2011, the president stepped down and the vice president Omar Suleiman de facto introduced the country to martial law when transferring all civilian powers from the presidential institution to the military institution.
-It meant that the presidential executive powers, the parliamentary legislative powers and the judicial powers all transferred directly into the military system which may delegate powers back and forth to any civilian institution within its territory.
+On 10 February 2011, during the uprising against his rule, Mubarak promised the deletion of the relevant constitutional article regarding the emergency law in an attempt to please the mass number of protesters that demanded him to resign.
+The following day, he stepped down and handed control of the country to the Supreme Council of the Armed Forces.
+It meant that the presidential executive powers, the parliamentary legislative powers and the judicial powers all transferred directly to the military system which may delegate powers back and forth to any civilian institution within its territory.

 The military issued in its third announcement the "end of the State of Emergency as soon as order is restored in Egypt".
-Before martial law, the Egyptian parliament under the constitution had the civilian power to declare a State of Emergency.
+Before martial law, the Egyptian parliament under the constitution had the civilian power to declare a state of emergency.
 When in martial law, the military gained all powers of the state, including to dissolve the parliament and suspend the constitution as it did in its fifth announcement.
-Under martial law, the only legal framework within the Egyptian territory is the numbered announcements from the military.
+Under martial law, the only legal framework within the Egyptian territory was the numbered announcements from the military.
 These announcements could for instance order any civilian laws to come back into force.
-The military announcements (communiques) are the de facto only current constitution and legal framework for the Egyptian territory.
-It means that all affairs of the state are bound by the Geneva Conventions.
+The military announcements (communiqués) were the de facto only constitution and legal framework for the Egyptian territory.
+It meant that all affairs of the state were bound by the Geneva Conventions.

+Under the current president Abdel Fattah el-Sisi, a series of constitutional amendments passed in 2019 granted the military the authority to intervene in national politics to "preserve the constitution and democracy, protect the basic principles of the state and its civil nature, and protect the people's rights and freedoms".
+The armed forces were separately granted policing responsibilities to arrest civilians and "protect public and vital facilities".